 3-4 Kings Square, York YO1 7LD

-While other cities in the North of England built their wealth on textiles after the 19th century Industrial Revolution, York became one of the leading centres of chocolate making in the UK.
+Other cities in the North of England, like Leeds, built their wealth on textiles after the 19th century Industrial Revolution.
+York, however, became one of the leading centres of chocolate making in the UK.

 The York Chocolate Story experience takes you on a fascinating and entertaining 60-minute journey through the history of chocolate in York.
 Learn about the thousands of workers the chocolate industry employed, and how they were well treated, at a time when workers’ rights were slim to non-existent.